gleam-lang/website/frequently-asked-questions.md

   Gleam has one unified namespace (so there's no special `fun.()` syntax).
 - Gleam standard library is distributed as Hex packages, which makes interoperability with other BEAM languages easier.
+- Elixir is a larger language, featuring numerous language features not present in Gleam.
+- Elixir has an excellent official test framework, Gleam does not yet.
 - Both languages compile to Erlang but Elixir compiles to Erlang abstract format, while Gleam compiles to Erlang source.
 Gleam can also compile to JavaScript.
+- Elixir has superior BEAM runtime integration, featuring perfectly accurate stack traces and full support for tools such as code coverage, profiling, and more.
+Gleam's support is much weaker due to going via Erlang.
+- Elixir has better support for the OTP actor framework.
+Gleam has its own version of OTP which is type safe, but has a smaller feature set.
+- Elixir has superior deployment tooling, including support for OTP releases and OTP umbrella applications.
+- Gleam's editor tooling is superior due to having a more mature official language server, but Elixir has recently announced an official language server project which is in active development.
 - Elixir is more mature than Gleam and has a much larger ecosystem.

+Most importantly both are BEAM languages!
+I advise using whichever has the programming style you personally find most enjoyable and productive.

 ### How does Gleam compare to Purerl?